 Additional symptoms include:

 - Groin or thigh pain, moving to the buttocks or knee

 - Range of motion restrictions that result in a limp

-- Stiffness that makes bending or walking a challenge
+- Hip stiffness that makes bending or walking a challenge

 - Grinding noise caused by loose cartilage

-The OSI orthopedic team is here to examine you for signs and symptoms of hip arthritis.
+The OSI orthopedic team will examine you for signs and symptoms of hip arthritis.
 The following are used to determine the extent of the injury and the best course of care:

 - X-rays: In an arthritic hip, X-rays will show a narrow joint space and bone spurs, if present.

-- MRI: If needed, an MRI can help assess the condition of the hip structure and the surrounding tissue.
+- MRI: If needed, an MRI can help assess the condition of the hip structure and its surrounding tissue.

-- Activity modification: Includes moving from high impact to lower impact activities to reduce stress on the hip, and decreasing certain activities that irritate the hip (e.g. stair climbing).
+- Activity modification: Includes moving from high-impact to lower-impact activities to reduce stress on the hip and/or certain activities that irritate the hip (e.g. stair climbing).